dbsites/dancingbaby/README-TRAVIS.md

 ## Summary

 Travis-CI is a hosted, distributed continuous integration and deployment service used to build, test, and deploy software projects hosted at GitHub.

+Once configured, Travis-CI will create web hooks to watch your Github repository for `pushes`,`pull requests` and `merges`.
+When these web hooks are triggered, Travis-CI will spin up a virtual machine in which it will build your application and run `npm test`.
+(Additionally, Travis-CI will follow any instructions you provide in a `.travis.yml` configuration file.)
+The results of this test will be reported back to your Github repo.

+In the case of `pushes` and `pull requests`, this **integration testing (CI)** is as far is it will go.
+In the case of `merges`, Travis-CI will then shift into **deployment (CD)** mode.
+Again, following the instructions set up in `.travis.yml`, it will deploy your code to the destination of your choice.
+We'll be deploying to AWS.

 ## Challenges